Pittsburgh-NEH-Institute/Institute-Materials-2020/call/call-for-applications.md

 #### Synopsis

 The University of Pittsburgh is pleased to invite applications to an NEH Institute for Advanced Topics in the Digital Humanities for summer 2022 entitled Advanced digital editing: modeling the text and making the edition.
-The target audience for this two-week workshop is textual scholars who are already comfortable editing their digital texts in TEI XML or comparable alternatives; the goal of the Institute is to assist them in moving beyond textual editing to imagining, creating, and publishing research-driven, theoretically and methodologically innovative digital editions.
+The target audience for this two-week, in-person workshop is textual scholars who are already comfortable editing their digital texts in TEI XML or comparable alternatives; the goal of the Institute is to assist them in moving beyond textual editing to imagining, creating, and publishing research-driven, theoretically and methodologically innovative digital editions.

+The University of Pittsburgh is not yet able to commit to hosting on-campus events in Summer 2022.
+While we cannot predict what the public health situation will permit, we will notify participants of any planning instructions we receive from the University.

+This Institute was originally scheduled for Summer 2020 and was postponed due to COVID-19.

 #### Rationale